samuel-2004/AgileWebDevCITS3403/README.md

 # Dependencies
 - Python and pip are required to install and run the server
-- Running tests requires that Chrome is installed
+- Running selenium tests requires that Chrome is installed, and it is run in WSL

 # How to launch
 To launch the application, perform the following steps: